9th April 2021

 Above the music and voice, there was an excruciating nails on blackboard shrill.
 The speaker gained in volume, though people still had to strain to understand.
-The cello continued, then suddenly made some savage scrapes across the strings, as the woman jumped up, an unexpected occurrence and not altogether easy in such an outfit, and began shrieking, answered by more metallic scrapping.
+The cello continued, then suddenly made some savage scrapes across the strings, as the woman jumped up, an unexpected occurrence, a not altogether easy operation in such an outfit, and began shrieking, answered by more metallic scrapping.

 The woman began screaming, unaccompanied, then more scrapping.
 Chris stood on tip-toes, and could see the hunched, eagle-headed figure, bent double, holding his fork above the gravel, then bringing it down at an exact spot and dragging it back and forth.

 As suddenly as she has jumped to life, the woman sat down.
 There followed a conversation between cello and fork, though they didn’t seem to be speaking the same language.

 The performance dragged on and people began trickling out, all drawn to the bar.